The Paleo Guide

 The Troublesome Carbohydrate

 When you eat a carbohydrate, your body quickly converts it into glucose.

-Glucose is the sugar molecule in your blood that serves as your primary form of energy.
+Glucose is the sugar molecule in your blood that is your primary energy source.

-Glucose is an integral part of a normal healthy human being... if it is at optimal levels.
+Glucose is an integral part of a normal, healthy human being if it is optimal.

 When there is too much glucose in the bloodstream on a chronic basis, you get a nation with a 60% obesity rate.